“Prediction is very difficult, especially about the future. ”

 After a short pause, Bajolet added:

-Not only, the DGSE had considered/anticipated Trump’s victory but the Agency invited French officials to think about and to prepare themselves for such eventuality.
+Not only, the DGSE had considered and anticipated Trump’s victory but the Agency also invited French officials to think about it and to prepare themselves for such eventuality.